Information Sharing & Consent

 Information should only be shared within the MASH for the purposes of safeguarding and promoting the welfare of children, and for the prevention and detection of related crime.

-HM Government advice on Information Sharing (March 2015) states that:
+HM Government advice on Information Sharing (May 2024)

 London Multi-Agency Safeguarding Data Sharing Agreement for Safeguarding & Promoting the Welfare of Children - January 2021 +